MoraiT01/master-project1/README.md

-# master-project1
+# Insert Project Name

-I need to do a 2 project leading up to my master thesis.
-This repository will serve as the code basis for  **Project 1**
+I need to do 2 projects leading up to my Master Thesis.
+This repository will serve as the code basis for  **Project 1**.